allen-cell-animated/timelapse-colorizer/CONTRIBUTING.md

 # Contributing to open source projects by the Allen Institute

-Thank you for your interest in contributing to open source project by the cell science accelerator at the Allen Institute!
+Thank you for your interest in contributing to this open source project by the cell science accelerator at the Allen Institute!
 This document is a set of guidelines to help you contribute to this project.

 ## Code of Conduct